Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Introduction

 \section{Introduction}

-In the NISQ era of quantum computation, a great deal of work has gone into the compilation and optimization of quantum circuits.
-Optimization is especially important as near-term quantum hardware is limited in the depth it can achieve before noise and other constraints render the outcome unusable.
-Most current methods are focused on taking as user input a sequence of circuit elements which are then manipulated iteratively via a suite of optimization routines \cite{scaffcc2015, projQ2018, qiskit2019, tket2020}.
+In the near-term intermediate scale quantum (NISQ) era of quantum computation, a great deal of work has gone into the compilation and optimization of quantum circuits.
+Optimization is especially important as near-term quantum hardware is limited by depth and number of gates before noise and other constraints render the outcome unusable.
+Most current methods are focused on taking as user input a sequence of circuit elements which are then manipulated iteratively via a suite of optimization routines \cite{scaffcc2015, projQ2018, qiskit2019, tket2020, kliuchnikov2013optimization, abdessaied2014quantum, nam2018automated, pointing2021optimizing, xu2022quartz}.
 Though these methods reduce circuit complexity, they often only do so by finding local patterns and can greatly suffer from non-optimal choices by the user.
-Thus we look to find a method which exploits a higher-level representation to decrease the depth of the resulting quantum program and is not prohibitively expensive when applied to real problems.
+Thus we look to find a method which exploits a higher-level representation to decrease the depth of the final quantum program and is not prohibitively expensive when applied to real problems, similar to methods found in Refs.\cite{PaykinSchmitz2023PCOAST, Zhang2019, Sivarajah_2021_tket, cowtan2019phase, Lu2021}.